sodiumts/E-scrape/README.md

 - Get regular updates on homework
 - Get a visualized table of classes and their descriptions for the next weeks
+- Discord bot made with the new slash commands support

 Installation
 -------------